yoavik/poison-search/README.txt

-Poison Machine (Web) v4.5.1
+Poison Machine (Web) v4.5.3

-Fix:
-- Render deploy crash (NameError: app is not defined) fixed by ensuring FastAPI `app` is defined before any route decorators.
+- Fix: Switch User is now robust on all browsers.
+  Mechanism: first visit to /switch sets a cookie and returns 401 with a unique realm -> forces the login prompt.
+  After credentials are entered, the second request validates and redirects home, clearing the cookie.
-- Keeps: avatars in results, dropdown authors selector (closed by default), remembers authors & date range, CSV/XLSX export, improved styling, clean footer, working /switch prompt with unique realm.
+- Keeps: avatars in results + in the users-dropdown, date-range & filters persistence, CSV/XLSX exports, clean footer, admin/guest visibility rules.

-Deploy steps: push → Clear build cache on Render → Deploy → hard refresh.
+Deploy: upload, clear build cache on Render, hard refresh.